 This is another one which many bloggers wish that they had done from the very start!
-When you are first starting out, like I mentioned, you are probably on a budget and don’t want to spend any money.
+When you are first starting out, as I mentioned, you are probably on a budget and don’t want to spend any money.

-Now I’m a personal finance blogger, of course I’m not going to suggest that you spend loads of money on a side hustle, but I myself would not have started it if I did not think that it would be a viable way of earning extra money, even with the limited time that I had (2 jobs, child, student).
+Now I’m a personal finance blogger, of course, I’m not going to suggest that you spend loads of money on a side hustle, but I myself would not have started it if I did not think that it would be a viable way of earning extra money, even with the limited time that I had (2 jobs, child, student).

 It’s literally a few pounds a month.
 That is it!
-I was surprised when I found that out, because I think in my head that I had assumed it would be a lot more than that, so I was quite resistant to it for a while.
+I was surprised when I found that out because I think in my head that I had assumed it would be a lot more than that, so I was quite resistant to it for a while.

-A lot of bloggers want to try a free way of doing it at first, to see if it will make them money before they put money into it, but many find that it’s only after they switch to self hosted that the money starts to come in.
-It looks more trustworthy, legit and professional to readers and brands, when you have your own site which you have paid for.
+A lot of bloggers want to try a free way of doing it at first, to see if it will make them money before they put money into it, but many find that it’s only after they switch to self-hosted that the money starts to come in.
+It looks more trustworthy, legit and professional to readers and brands when you have your own site which you have paid for.